 It was seen in the last Sundance FMP that it was difficult to achieve the deciduous commitment from the FMA when all of the components were included in the PFMS.
-The base unconstrained scenario, which maximized both coniferous and deciduous volume, achieved 53,357m3/yr of deciduous volume.
-49,320m3/yr of deciduous harvest was required to meet the deciduous volume commitment.
+The base unconstrained scenario, which maximized both coniferous and deciduous volume, achieved $53,357m^3/yr$ of deciduous volume. $49,320m^3/yr$ of deciduous harvest was required to meet the deciduous volume commitment.
 Once other necessary constraints were placed on the model and the modeling was moved spatial it was unlikely this volume would be achieved.
 As a result an alternative approach to meeting the deciduous volume commitment was proposed.

-The alternative approach to meeting the deciduous commitment was a model optimized for coniferous harvest without an even flow deciduous harvest constraint; with a constraint on the deciduous volume at the beginning of the planning horizon ensuring 49,340m3/yr of deciduous harvest.
+The alternative approach to meeting the deciduous commitment was a model optimized for coniferous harvest without an even flow deciduous harvest constraint; with a constraint on the deciduous volume at the beginning of the planning horizon ensuring $49,340 \text{m}^3/\text{yr}$ of deciduous harvest.
 The amount of time, which the deciduous commitment should be met, had to be decided, if this approach was to be used.
 Four runs were presented to assess how long this deciduous harvest constraint should be placed on the model (Table 6-6).

 Table 6-6.
-Scenarios used to analyze the length of time the deciduous commitment would be constrained for.
+Scenarios used to analyze the length of time of the deciduous commitment.